mosi-arch/documents/zk-proof-01.md

 ```

 This is a simple example of a ZKP algorithm called a "discrete logarithm proof" that proves knowledge of a secret value x in a `range [1, N]` without revealing x.\
-The idea is that the prover selects a random value r, computes y = x + r, and sends the verifier the hash of x and r (h) and y.\
+The idea is that the prover selects a random value r, computes `y = x + r`, and sends the verifier the hash of x and r (h) and y.\
 The verifier checks that `y` is in the `range [1, N + h_max]` and that the hash of `x and y - x equals h`, which proves that the prover knows `x` without revealing it.\
 There are many other types of ZKP algorithms with different properties and use cases, but they all rely on similar principles. [ [ref] ](https://github.com/mosi-arch/documents/blob/main/zk-proof-01.md#references)